 - External – if the document is to be circulated outside the university (local, regional, national or international), all branding guidelines must be applied and brand approval is required

-With more than 300 Registered Student Organizations (RSO) being fostered by the Center for Student Involvement, a high volume of promotional items are ordered each academic year.
+With more than 300 Student Organizations (RSOs, USOs, UHSSOs, ASOs or other) being fostered by the Center for Student Involvement, a high volume of promotional items are ordered each academic year.

-In an effort to ensure that you, as an RSO, are following brand and trademark policies, please download and reference the RSO Brand Guide.
+In an effort to ensure that you, as Student Organization, are following brand and trademark policies, please visit our page UH Brand & Student Organizations as well as download and reference the Student Organization Brand Guide.

 If your student organization is not registered, please contact the Center for Student Involvement.